cloudyxtj/cloudyxtj/README.md

 ## 🌸 About Me

-I'm a Software Engineering student passionate about full-stack development, games, and cute UI design.
+I'm a Software Engineering student passionate about full-stack development.

 ---